Getting Started with Disc Golf

 What Do You Need?

 Just about anybody can play disc golf.
 To get started you’ll need a golf disc which is specifically designed for distance and accuracy.
 These can be hired at some disc golf courses or purchased from disc golf clubs and online stores.
 You can of course play with any type of flying disc such as a standard Frisbee®, an Aerobie® flying ring or an Ultimate disc, but you’ll find golf discs provide a good mix of distance and accuracy that no other type of disc can offer.

-You can play disc golf with a single disc, but we highly recommend that new players grab a “starter pack” which usually contains 3 discs for less than $50.
+You can play disc golf with a single disc, but we highly recommend that new players grab a “starter pack” which usually contains 3 discs for around $50.
 These packs will contain: